-The land capital has already been donated and has been registered in the name of the company, and is therefore an asset of the VDI.
+The land for VDI infrastructure has been donated, is registered in the name of the non-profit company and is a capital asset.

 The plan is to fund the ongoing operational costs through a variety of recovery methods from operations and services.
 This includes: